mozilla/node-convict/CONTRIBUTING.md

 ### Tagging a new version

 Tagging should not be done manually, nor through the `npm version` command.

-Tagging should be done through the `lerna` command like this:
+Tagging should be done through the `lerna` command, which will automatically update all the `CHANGELOG.md` files as needed, like this:

 ```shellsession
 cd node-convict